Nonparametric Two-Sample Testing by Betting: Conclusion

-In this paper, we described a general strategy of constructing (one-sided) sequential tests for one- and two-sampling testing problems.
-The fundamental idea underlying our approach is the principle of \emph{testing by betting}, which motivates a game-theoretic formulation of the problems of sequential testing.
-Within this framework, constructing sequential tests reduces to designing strategies for selecting values of bets and the payoff functions for a sequence of betting games.
+In this paper, we described a general strategy of constructing sequential tests for the two-sample testing problem and its generalizations.
+The fundamental idea underlying our approach is the principle of testing by betting, which motivates a game-theoretic formulation of the problem.
+We presented a general strategy of constructing sequential tests within this framework based on a class of integral probability metrics~(IPMs), and instantiated this strategy for the kernel-MMD metric.
+Both theoretical and empirical results demonstrate the computational efficiency and the ability of the test to adapt to unknown alternatives.

-While our focus in this paper was on the problems of one- and two-sample testing, the general design principles are easily transferable to other problems as well.
-Two such problem instances are: \begin{enumerate} \item \emph{Testing for stochastic dominance.} Here, the $\X = [0,1]$-valued observations $Y_1, Y_2, \ldots$ are assumed to be \iid according to an unknown $Q$.
-For a given distribution $P$, the goal is to test